- 6 tablespoons olive oil, divided

 5) Add egg noodles and chicken.
 Bring back to a boil and turn down heat to a simmer.
 Cook noodles a little less than the package recommends, so you don't overcook them.
 Or if you're using fresh homemade egg noodles, simmer for about 20-25 minutes until noodles are fat and tender.

 6) Remove bay leaves and adjust seasoning as needed.
+Top with chopped parsley to garnish.
 Serve warm.

-Freezer Meal Instructions: If you plan to freeze this recipe for later (here are tips and other recipe ideas), cook your soup but be sure to under cook your noodles by a few minutes.
+If you plan to freeze this recipe for later (here, cook your soup but be sure to under cook your noodles by a few minutes.
 Cool soup and freeze in a BPA-free freezer bag or air-tight freezable container.
 When ready to eat, thaw in fridge in advance and warm over low heat on the stove.
 Or use the defrost setting on the microwave and then warm up in the microwave.